 The churlish among you might point out many of those nods are nicked wholesale from BMW M cars of the last decade.
 We’d respond by pointing out there are worse places to take inspiration from, and that Hyundai’s N boss Albert Biermann – as a former M Division chief – is perfectly entitled to bring the best bits of his old workplace across to his new one.
 Rumours he also took a bagful of Sharpies and file dividers from the stationary cupboard on the way out?
 Neither confirmed nor denied.

-It proved such good value, that for the i30N’s mid-life update, Hyundai’s ditched the base model in the UK.
-It’s also boosted the remaining model’s power (now 276bhp), stripped a bit of weight, given it stronger brakes and new tyres and added the option of – shock! – an eight-speed paddleshift gearbox.
-The new head and taillights and larger exhaust pipes seem almost token when the rest of the facelift’s been so heavily thought about.
+It proved such good value, that for the i30N’s mid-life update, Hyundai ditched the base model in the UK.
+It also boosted the remaining model’s power (up a modest 5bhp, to 276bhp), stripped a bit of weight, gave it stronger brakes and new tyres and added the option of – shock! – an eight-speed paddleshift gearbox.
+New head and taillights and larger exhaust pipes seemed almost token when the rest of the facelift was so thoroughly considered.

-Oh, and if a sensible old five-door isn’t quite your style, the i30N also comes in Fastback form, pictured here in grey.
-It’s still a hatchback, but is designed to resemble a saloon car.
-It’s Hyundai’s attempt at cracking the Mercedes CLA market, and adds £500 to the asking price, but brings more boot space with it.
+Oh, and if a sensible old five-door isn’t quite your style, the i30N also comes in Fastback form, pictured in the gallery above in grey.
+It’s still a hatchback, but has been designed to resemble a saloon car.
+It’s Hyundai’s attempt at cracking the Mercedes CLA market, and adds a couple of hundred quid to the asking price, but brings more boot space with it.

 Prices start from £34,595 for the manual, and £36,570 for the auto.
 That’s around £10,000 more than the base price of the pre-generation car, but does get you all the bells and whistles of the Performance Pack and remains very competitive amongst rivals – a Honda Civic Type R will set you back an extra £12k.